 If the nighttime part of your image has no lights to capture, think about focusing on the stars instead.
 This will definitely add interest and really push the fact that it is definitely nighttime.

 In our image, we lit only one side of the house as that is going to be the nighttime section of the image.

-Once you have your images, it is time to merge them together.
-For this, you will need an image editing software such as Camera Raw and Photoshop.
+Once you have your images, it is time to merge them together to create one single photograph.
+So how do you change day to night?
+First of all, you will need an image editing software such as Photoshop.

-Here are the steps to creating a day and night photograph in Photoshop:
+Here are the steps to creating day to night photographs in Photoshop: